-Last May, I purchased a cheap greenhouse on Amazon just to house the few plants that I thought I would have (HA!).
+In May 2020, I purchased a cheap greenhouse on Amazon just to house the few plants that I thought I would have (HA!).
 I spread out well beyond the greenhouse, but I still used it for a lot of my plants.
 One thing I learned even before assembling it, was that if you just set up one of these and leave it and expect it to be there after a windy day or a storm… it won’t!
 I have seen a few posts from friends saying that their greenhouse fell over or blew away.
-So, here are my 5 tips for beefing up your cheap Amazon, Aldi, or Walmart purchased greenhouse from the start so it will last throughout your growing season and beyond.
+Also, if you live in a climate like mine that gets real winter, it will take a beating.

 These polyethylene greenhouses are a popular option because they are very reasonable, great starter greenhouses.
 However, if you don’t do a few things to strengthen your little greenhouse, it will not last long.